crate-ci/azure-pipelines/docs/configuration.md

 `<cargo test args> -- <libtest args>`

-However, even if you do not include any custom libtest arguments, you still **must** include a trailing `--`.
+Note that even if you include no libtest arguments, you must still include a trailing `--` so that any libtest arguments passed by other configuration options (such as single_threaded) will still work correctly.

 ### Disable checking all features